INTO-CPS-Association/DTaaS/client/test/README.md

 If you use `localhost` in the `REACT_APP_URL` the above the two mentioned setups are essentially the same.
-In order to run the tests on the integration server, you need to disable the HTTP authentication (if setup in the first place) on the Traefik server and let the website be accessible without any authenticaiton.
+In order to run the tests on the integration server, you need to disable the HTTP authorization (if setup in the first place) on the Traefik server and let the website be accessible without any authenticaiton.

 ### The configuration files for the test on localhost